 Who Can Participate?

-We highly encourage all new students (both freshmen and transfers) to participate in one of our several exciting programs.
+We highly encourage all new students (both freshmen and transfers) to participate in one of our exciting programs.
 However, there are a limited number of spaces on each trip so they are filled in the order your applications are received.
-Remember to submit your check along with the registration as soon as it becomes available (week of June 3rd) so you can ensure a spot on trip of your choice.
-The application deadline is July 8th.
+The application for W.O.A.! will be available in late Spring 2015.

 It is imperative that students who plan on playing a fall sport contact their coach in order to determine whether or not they are able to participate in W.O.A.!
-Student athletes who will be participating in football, men's soccer, and cross country are unable to participate because team practices will have already started during this time.
 International students who would like to participate in W.O.A.! need to see the International Student Orientation Schedule.

 What Should I Bring?